Like anything else, there are definitely advantages and disadvantages for becoming a short-term employee.

 All of these are valid reasons for taking a temporary job.
 Particularly if you have been unemployed for more than six months, a temporary job can be your best options.

-Advantages of Taking a Temporary Job
+Benefits and Advantages of Taking a Temporary Job

 A temporary job definitely offers advantages to the job seeker: